Serena Williams Misses Her Daughter's First Steps: ''I Cried''

 Instagram; Getty Images

-It's every working mom's sad possible reality.
+It's every working parent's sad possible reality.

 Serena Williams said on Twitter on Saturday that she missed seeing her and Alexis Ohanian's 10-month-old daughter Alexis Olympia take her first steps while she was practicing for Wimbledon at the All England Club.